 Information regarding overdue payments (loan defaults), court judgments and loan applications and enquiries remain on a credit file for 5 years.
-Information about bankruptcy and serious credit infringements remain for 7 years.
+Information about serious credit infringements remains for 7 years.
 Bankruptcy information remains for 5 years from the date a person is made bankrupt, or if the person's bankruptcy discharge is delayed, 2 years from the date of discharge whichever is the later date.

 Checking Credit History

 Consumers are entitled to a free copy of their credit report to check their credit history and the accuracy of the information contained on the report.
 The CRA must provide the report to the consumer within 10 days of the request without charge unless the consumer requires the report urgently, in which case a charge may be made for the information.
 Beware of third party brokers who charge for the information – consumers are legally entitled to information about their credit report for free as long as it is not required urgently.

 Credit reports should be carefully checked for accuracy.
 A consumer is also entitled to have entries on a credit report amended where incorrect information is recorded.